binkley/modern-java-practices/README.md

 ### What is a _Starter_?

 A project starter has several goals:
-- Help a new project get up and running with minimal fuss
+- Help a new project get up and running with minimal fuss.
+- Show examples of _best practices_.
+- Explain the _why_ for choices, and help you pick what makes most sense for your project.

 This starter project is focused on _build_:
 - Easy on-ramp for new folks to try out your project for themselves